 The diverse mix of wetlands and uplands, and location along Lake Seminole and the Chattahoochee River provides excellent wildlife habitat.
 Nesting ospreys are regularly spotted.
-Watch for wintering waterfowl, a year-round variety of wading birds, and summer visitors such as Mississippi and swallow-tailed kites.
+Watch for wintering waterfowl and a year-round variety of wading birds.
+Mississippi and swallow-tailed kites are among the birds that can be seen in the summer.
 The high-quality longleaf pine uplands are home to gopher tortoises, white-tailed deer, fox squirrels, wild turkeys, northern bobwhites, Bachman’s sparrows and brown-headed nuthatches.
 Seasonal wildflowers attract butterflies such as the zebra swallowtail, common buckeye and Gulf fritillary.
 Over 150 wood duck nest boxes are maintained on the area.

 Check out other species recorded from Apalachee WMA, or add observations of your own, by visiting the Apalachee WMA Nature Trackers project.

 Update your bird sightings to the Apalachee WMA eBird Hotspot.

 The northern bobwhite, sometimes called bobwhite quail, is one of the signature species of upland longleaf pine forests.
 Visitors to these habitats can expect to hear the males make their tell-tale whistled call – bobwhite – and it is not uncommon to be surprised by a sudden explosion of birds as a covey (flock) of quail flushes from a brushy area.